GordonFreemanK/gfk-image/README.md

 # 5. Modifying and running the code locally (Windows)

-Get the repository:
+## a.
+Get the repository
 ```powershell
 git clone https://github.com/GordonFreemanK/gfk-image.git
 cd gfk-image
 ```

+## b.
 Uninstall any version of the module you may have installed:
 ```powershell
 Get-Module GFK.Image | Uninstall-Module
 ```

-At this point you may change the code as you see fit locally.
-When you are ready to test it, deploy it to your user folder:
+## c.
+Modify the code

+## d.
+Deploy the module to the user environment for testing

 ```powershell
 $publishPath = Join-Path ([System.Environment]::GetFolderPath('MyDocuments')) 'PowerShell' 'modules' 'GFK.Image'
 dotnet publish GFK.Image -o $publishPath